Resident Satisfaction 2025/2026

 The Regulator of Social Housing has introduced a set of clear and comparable performance measures (called ‘Tenant Satisfaction Measures’ or TSMs) for all Housing Associations on things that matter to residents so that they can understand their landlord’s performance.

-In October 2024 we carried out a large-scale resident engagement survey using the latest TSM Survey questions to understand how residents feel about the services we provide and to be sure services are being delivered in the way and to the standard that residents want.
-The survey was carried out by MEL Research LTD on our behalf.
+FGCH carried out a total of 632 surveys between 28/05/2025 and 19/02/2026, we carried out quarterly surveys during 25/26 using large-scale resident engagement TSM Survey questions to understand how residents feel about the services we provide and to be sure services are being delivered in the way and to the standard that residents want.
+The survey have been carried out by Acuity Research & Practice Ltd on our behalf.

 The survey results are published in the table below alongside performance information relating to building safety, complaints handling and handling anti-social behaviour.